a3-audio/a3-doc/source/user/a3mix.md

 -  2x female XLR Sockets

 **NETWORK AND PoE**
-- When a plan calls for multiple devices to be connected to one PoE/PoE+ switch, it’s necessary to ensure the total wattage required by the devices does not exceed the maximum wattage of the switch.
+- When a plan calls for multiple devices to be connected to one PoE/PoE+ switch, it’s necessary to ensure the total wattage required by the devices do not exceed the maximum wattage of the switch.
 - This device has a  estimated power consumption of 24W max.
-It powers up as soon the PoE powersupply is connected
+It powers up as soon as the PoE powersupply is connected.

+### Misc
+- Items not listed under Introduction > Box Contents are sold separately.